Body found at pumping station - all 999 services at scene

 A BODY has been found at a pumping station in a North Yorkshire town.

-North Yorkshire Police said the force received reports at just after 9.30am today that a body had been found at Selby Dam Pumping Station.
+North Yorkshire Police said the force received reports at just after 9.30am today that a body had been found at Selby Dam Pumping Station, off Millgate.

 "The body is yet to be identified," said a spokesperson.